 After the search is complete, iCloud backups will be shown together with the backups on your PC, but marked with a cloud icon.
 Follow the standard steps above to extract files from any backup to PC.

 For installation instructions, follow the installation guide.

-If you would like to transfer the extracted pictures, music, contacts, messages or other types of data to your iPhone now, we offer a range of products to help you do so.
-Please check out our combined application suite and may the force be with you!
+With any luck, you now have all the data types you needed on your PC.
+If you would like to transfer the extracted pictures, contacts, messages or other types of data to your iPhone now, we offer a range of products to help you do so.
+Also, do not forget to back up your iPhone properly in the future!